 Registration for continuing students will take place during the preceding semester.
 All continuing students planning to enroll for the upcoming semester must register during this period.
-Undergraduate students who miss this period may register late during the late registration or add/drop period of the new semester upon payment of a \$100 late registration fee.

 Registration for new students will be held on the opening days indicated on the Academic calendar.
-The late registration fee will be charged after the close of regular new student registration.